Advantaged/specifications-for-new-era-storage/README.md

 #### Controller and Switching:

 * **Phison Controller**: Use a Phison or similar controller to manage data transfer between the NVMe SSDs and the QSFP28 interface.
-The minimum/default LBA/LBS (Logical-Block-Address/Logical-Block-Size) is 4Kib.
+The minimum/default LBA/LBS (Logical-Block-Address/Logical-Block-Size) is 4KiB.
+The total capacity is given in full TiB plus 1%.
 * **Switching Device**: Implement a small switching device to distribute data efficiently among the NVMe SSDs.

 ## Advantages of Modern Solutions